 Chris Dixon had what seemed to be a brilliant idea.
-He wanted to create a vertical search engine, covering the travel industry.
-That’s how TripAdvisor started, and how it built its business plan.
+He wanted to create a vertical search engine covering the travel industry.

 It could be summarized as a vertical search engine for the travel industry, selling users to larger customers, like Expedia, Travelocity, AOL, and Yahoo.

-However, when they started to roll this out in the real world, things didn’t look right.
-As those banners had a 0.1% clicks barely, which meant the company would be profitable only with billion of pages views.
+As those banners had 0.1% clicks barely, which meant the company would be profitable only with billion of page views.

-While this model is given for granted now, it was the early 2000s, when Google neither had figured that out.
-Indeed, there was only one player – GoTo.com later Overture – which made money by syndicating its links.
+Indeed, only one player – GoTo.com, later Overture – made money by syndicating its links.

-Thus, when TripAdvisor figured the CPC revenue model, they went from no revenue in November 2001, to break even in March 2002, with $70K per month in revenues, and the company became profitable ever since.
+Thus, when TripAdvisor figured out the CPC revenue model, it went from no revenue in November 2001 to breaking even in March 2002, with $70K per month in revenues.
+The company has become profitable ever since.